MarquezProject/marquez-web/README.md

 ### Status

-This project is under active development at [The We Company](https://www.we.co) (in collaboration with many others organizations).
+This project is under active development at [WeWork](https://www.we.co) (in collaboration with many others organizations).

 ### Requirements